toshinori8/HP-ProDesk-400-G2-DM/README.md

 ### Issues
++ Wifi Intel 7265 m.2 works witks with Heliport app and AirportItlwm.kext
 + Display Port Audio output isn't working with enabled internal speaker and lineout / remove alcid=88 boot args
-+ Sleep not tested.
++ Sleep not working.
 + Display flickering gone.
 This have something with sound, maybe using Skylake HDMI output was the issue.
 Adding [layout 88] to boot args enabled internal cheap speaker.
 Sound quality is excelent on external aplifier.
 After that no issues with powering down monitor, connection, and some sort of digital movements on display.
 I was literally prepared to check power in monitor :) but this start to work.
 Sleep is better.
-Updated Big Sur to 20G224.
-Next prepare for monterey.